Evaluating Your Proposals

 1. Make a shortlist

-2. Invite the top three to a round of meetings
+2. Invite the top to a round of meetings

-You should pick the top three providers and invite them for a round of meetings to make your final decision.
+You should pick the top providers and invite them for a round of meetings to make your final decision.
+Consider limiting yourself to three providers.

 3. Hold stakeholder meetings to evaluate the top three

-Set up meetings with the key stakeholders (typically representatives from finance, product, support, IT, and business) and outline to the providers that they should prepare slides explaining why their solution should be chosen, what the key advantages are vis-a-vis other providers, and who will be attending the meeting from your side.
+Set up meetings with your key internal stakeholders (typically representatives from finance, product, support, IT, and business) and outline to the providers that they should prepare slides explaining why their solution should be chosen, what their key advantages are versus other providers, and who will be attending the meeting from your side.

-From each RFP, you should have made a list of:
+From each provider’s response, you should have made a list of:

-a) Key advantages of using the provider Use the meeting to validate these and ensure that they are true, going into more detail e.g. for particular integrations, are they feature-complete?
+a) Key advantages of using the provider Use the meeting to validate the provider’s response, going into more detail e.g. for particular integrations, are they feature-complete?

-b) Key concerns with the provider If they are weak on certain dimensions, use the meeting to probe more into these and find out whether the weakness can be mitigated or additional useful information can be provided on these.
+b) Key concerns with the provider If they are weak on certain subjects, use the meeting to probe more into these and find out whether the weakness can be mitigated, or if additional useful information can be provided on these.

-Each provider should be scored using a similar system to before, along several dimensinons.
-Once the meetings are complete, each attendee should submit their personal evaluations and recommendations on behalf of their part of the business.
+Each provider should be scored using a similar system to before, along subject areas.
+Once the meetings are complete, each of your stakeholders should submit their personal evaluations and recommendations on behalf of their part of your business.

 4. Make your decision